Diversity Initiative Grants

 Level-1 grants are intended to support the following activities.
 Level-1 applications are accepted on a rolling basis, January 1 through October 15th and are eligible for up to $750.00.
 Specifically:

 - Diversity or Fair Housing Training Classes: up to $750.00 towards compensating an instructor for the class.
-Instructor compensation is the only coast associated with a class that will be reimbursed.
+Instructor compensation is the only cost associated with a class that will be reimbursed.
 There is a limit of two of these grants per year to an association.
 Twenty of these grants will be awarded in 2017 on a first-come first-served basis.
 Application/Evaluation form

 - Multicultural Real Estate Organization Sponsorship: up to $750.00 to fund the Association’s sponsorship of a local multicultural chapter event or activity.
 The sponsorship form for event must be submitted along with grant application to NAR.
 There is a limit of one grant per multicultural organizational chapter per year per REALTOR® Association with a maximum of three grants in this category per REALTOR® Association per year.
 Twenty of these grants will be awarded in 2017 on a first-come first-served basis.
 Application/Evaluation form